-This post first appeared on my column Down South on Interaksyon.com.
+This Astoria Palawan blog review first appeared on my column Down South on Interaksyon.com.
 I included more photos here to give justice to the beauty of this place.

 PALAWAN, PHILIPPINES—An egret ambled around my deck, peering through the glass wall of my own sanctuary.
 It must be looking for food.
 Someone said these egrets must be the new generation; the older ones reserved a safe distance from humans.
 The way it angled and craned its neck subsisted its curiosity.